npgsql/doc/conceptual/EFCore.PG/mapping/json.md

 # JSON Mapping

 > [!NOTE]
-> EF Core 7.0 introduced support for [JSON columns](https://learn.microsoft.com/ef/core/what-is-new/ef-core-7.0/whatsnew#json-columns).
-Npgsql's JSON support - detailed below - is different, and has been available since version 3.0.
-We plan to adopt EF's JSON support in version 8.0.
+> Version 8.0 of the Npgsql provider introduced support for EF's [JSON columns](https://learn.microsoft.com/ef/core/what-is-new/ef-core-7.0/whatsnew#json-columns), using `ToJson()`.
+That is the recommended way to map POCOs going forward.

 PostgreSQL has rich, built-in support for storing JSON columns and efficiently performing complex queries operations on them.
 Newcomers can read more about the PostgreSQL support on [the JSON types page](https://www.postgresql.org/docs/current/datatype-json.html), and on the [functions and operators page](https://www.postgresql.org/docs/current/functions-json.html).
 Note that the below mapping mechanisms support both the `jsonb` and `json` types, although the former is almost always preferred for efficiency reasons.

 The Npgsql EF Core provider allows you to map PostgreSQL JSON columns in three different ways:

 1. As simple strings
-2. As strongly-typed user-defined types (POCOs)
+2. As EF owned entities
-3. As [System.Text.Json](https://devblogs.microsoft.com/dotnet/try-the-new-system-text-json-apis/) DOM types (JsonDocument or JsonElement)
+3. As System.Text.Json DOM types (JsonDocument or JsonElement, [see docs](https://learn.microsoft.com/dotnet/standard/serialization/system-text-json/use-dom#use-jsondocument))
+4. As strongly-typed user-defined types (POCOs) (deprecated)

 ## String mapping